Thesys-lab/HotOS23-QD-LP/README.md

 #### Funding
 [Meta Fellowship](https://research.facebook.com/blog/2020/1/announcing-the-recipients-of-the-2020-facebook-fellowship-awards/),

-This work was supported in part by Facebook Fellowship, NSF grants CNS 1901410, CNS 1956271, CNS 1763617, and a AWS grant.
+This work was supported in part by Facebook Fellowship, NSF grants CNS 1901410 and 1956271, and a AWS grant.

 ### Citation